nathanguevara11/dataWithBaraa_WarehouseProject/README.md

 # Data Warehouse Project!
 This project is part of DataWithBaraa's 30 hour SQL video using SQL Sever, which I have adapted to work in Postgresql.

 This projects purpose is to be a comprehensive challenge that teaches the majority of fundamental SQL concepts simultaneously.
 It was structured where there would be three schemas to denote layers in the database (bronze, silver, gold).
-This was a way to purify the data in stages so that once we got the gold layer we would have organized and structured data to use for exploratory data analysis.
+This was a way to purify the data in stages so that once we got the gold layer we would have organized and structured data to use for exploratory data analysis (split into the standard exploratory data analysis and advanced analysis sections).
 In this readme we will provide a brief description of what was done in each layer.

 ## The Bronze Layer
 The bronze layer is where we created the database and schemas, handled tables, and did some basic cleaning on the data so that it could be transported to the silver layer.
 This includes things such as: